 Collaborative Canadian Art Initiatives: Artist Talk at Loyalist College, Belleville, Chrissy Poitras

-2011 Becoming an Artist: Panel discussion and Workshop for Exposure: Queer Arts & Culture Festival
+2011 Becoming an Artist: Chair of Panel discussion for Exposure: Queer Arts & Culture Festival

 Artist Talk at Concordia University, ARTH373: Issues In Contemporary Canadian Art, Mark Clintberg

 Artist Talk for Studio HCE’s presentation of Hot Topic (online exhibition)

 2010- Member of En Masse (painting large-scale collaborative murals at festivals & other events)